Degree Fulfillment

 2. No course with the mark of P (Pass) will count toward the major.

 3. No more than two courses may overlap with GS core requirements.
-Note: even if a student declares a second major or concentration, the total limit for overlapping courses between any major or concentration and the core is two.
+Note: even if a student declares a second major or secondary program of study, the total limit for overlapping courses between any major or secondary program of study and the core is two.

-4. Students must check with departments for permission to count summer session classes and courses taken while studying abroad toward the major.
+4. Students must check with departments for permission to count summer session classes and courses taken while studying abroad toward the major, minor, or special program.

-5. Departments and programs have discretion regarding which, if any, GS-approved transfer credits can be used to fulfill major requirements.
+5. Departments and programs have discretion regarding which, if any, GS-approved transfer credits can be used to fulfill major, minor, or special program requirements.

-6. Students must submit all relevant paperwork to a department for consideration of transfer credit towards the major in the same semester in which the major is declared; failure to meet this deadline may result in the loss of eligibility to transfer credit toward the major.
+6. Students must submit all relevant paperwork to a department for consideration of transfer credit towards the major, minor, or special program in the same semester in which the program of study is declared; failure to meet this deadline may result in the loss of eligibility to transfer credit toward the program.

 7. At least 18 points of coursework toward the major must be taken at Columbia.